 How to use LinkedIn effectively for making connections

-Now personalise your message.
+In the 2017 version of LinkedIn, you no longer have the same restrictions for sending connection requests but it is still a good idea to personalise your connection invitation by adding a note.
 Say how you know them or where you met.
 Explain why you want to connect - what's in it for them?
 You have 300 characters.
 Make them count!
 Never say 'I saw that you viewed my profile...' even if you did.
 It looks and sounds creepy and is very unimaginative.

-If you don't know the person but you have a premium account, you can send them an InMail.
+If you don't know the person and you are not part of their 'network' you will be offered the opportunity to send an InMail message.
+But these only work if you have a premium account.
 Again, personalise your message so that they understand the benefits of becoming a connection.

 If you don't know the person and don't have a premium account, you may still be able to contact them if you are part of the same Group.